dmeverly/dmeverly.github.io/_completedprojects/Schedule Templater.md

 To create a program that automates the creation of schedule templates using Greedy Search with Simulated Annealing.

 # Methods
-I interviewed the sponsor and individual employees to gather requirements.
-Constraints fell into two broad (non-exhaustive) categories:
+I created a list of common workplace scheduling constraints which fell into two broad (non-exhaustive) categories:

 **Employee-specific constraints**
 - Maximum hours per pay period